amitrathore/conjure/README.md

 Stubbing
 ========

-As mentioned in the intro to this post, sometimes your tests need to specify values to be returned by the functions being mocked out.
+Sometimes your tests need to specify values to be returned by the functions being mocked out.
 That’s where `stubbing` comes in.

 Here’s how it works -